Sample Query Letter & Template Included

 OK.
 We’ll get stuck in in one second.

 But I should probably tell you that I am a real author describing a real book.
 The query letter below pretends that this book is a first novel and I have no track record in the industry.
+That’s obviously the case for most people reading this, but if you DO have a track record of note, then for heaven’s sake tell agents about it.
+Boasting is good!

 - Introductory sentence – include your purpose for writing (you’re seeking representation!) book title, wordcount, genre.